 Seven years in, and I’m realizing that New York and I have a full-on emotionally abusive relationship.
-As I was walking to the subway after work yesterday, gazing at the lit-up trees and listening to the Christmas carols floating out of the new Brooks Brothers down by my office (no but like, I know it’s Brooks Brothers so how nerdy?, but this place just makes you want to put on your finest tartan scarf and go caroling in your whale-printed pants.
-ANYWAY.), it hit me.
-I stick it out in New York year after year for one single thing: Christmas.
+While walking to the subway after work yesterday, gazing at the lit-up trees and listening to the Christmas carols floating out of the festively decorated shops down by my office, it hit me.
+I stick it out year after year for one single thing: Christmas in New York.

 Yes, May in New York is beautiful.
 And September and early November are the times to visit this city if you’re a tourist (not October, weekends in October are always rainy).
 But Christmas in New York?
 There is literally nothing like it.

 Why else would I PAY someone so that every morning, I can cram myself into a sweaty, smelly subway car?
 I literally give someone money so I can mash myself up against strangers.
 Why?
 Why would I pay an embarrassing amount of money just so I can live in an apartment with a bathroom that I can stand comfortably in without having walls touching three sides of my body?
-Why would I max out my credit card buying staples like milk and bread and wine?
-Why would I EVER allow myself to work events where I end up standing next to not one, but FOUR supermodels?
+Max out my credit card buying staples like milk and bread and wine?
+EVER allow myself to work events where I end up standing next to not one, but FOUR supermodels?
 Seriously, you want to feel short and dumpy?
 You stand next to Karlie Kloss.

 But seriously.
 Why?